Trash & Recycling

 1 Lyman Place, Norwood MA 02062

-The Winter Street Recycling Facility is back to regular operations and hours on Saturday, July 18th from 8:00 AM - 1:30 PM.
+The Winter Street Recycling Facility is open on Saturdays, 8:00 am - 1:30 pm.

 The Town of Norwood now has a Residential Food Scrap Program in place.
 Please follow the link to get more information.
 Additionally, if you want your compost picked up and hauled away, Black Earth Compost has started pickup in Norwood.
 Follow the link to their website, click on residential, scroll down and enter your address to get more information.